 On this page:

 New Zealanders automatically receive a non-protected Special Category Visa (SCV) when they arrive in Australia provided they meet certain security, character and health requirements.
 We encourage you to check your eligibility for entry to Australia by visiting the Australian Government Department of Immigration and Border Protection website or by contacting your nearest Australian immigration office to discuss your plan to travel to Australia.

-Getting an arrival stamp in your passport is the only evidence that you hold this visa.
+Getting an arrival stamp in your passport is the only physical evidence that you hold this visa.
 If you use SmartGate (an automated border processing system that allows you to self-process through passport control) you are granted an SCV but you do not get an arrival stamp in your passport.
 If you wish to obtain a stamp you can do so by asking a Customs and Border Protection Officer.

-You can then stay and work in Australia indefinitely as long as you remain of good character, do not present a serious health risk (such as untreated TB) and retain your New Zealand citizenship.
+You can then stay and work in Australia indefinitely as long as you remain of good character, do not present a serious health risk (such as untreated tuberculosis) and retain your New Zealand citizenship.

 Non-protected SCV holders do not have the same rights and benefits as Australian citizens or Australian permanent residents.
 Australian authorities can also cancel an SCV if a person fails certain character and health requirements, such as committing a crime or untreated TB.

-If your SCV visa is cancelled, you may be placed into one of seven immigration detention centres before being deported from Australia.
+If your SCV visa is cancelled, you may be placed into one of several immigration detention centres before being deported from Australia.
 If you arrive in Australia and border authorities refuse to grant you a SCV on character grounds, then you may also spend time in detention followed by removal.

 New Zealanders making short-term visits to Australia should buy comprehensive travel insurance to cover non-emergency health care costs, including repatriation and ambulance costs.